NASIG

 NASIG Compensation and Reimbursement Policy

-NASIG is committed to providing its membership with first-rate programming at the annual conference and at regional continuing education events.
+NASIG is committed to providing its membership with first-rate programming at the annual conference and at continuing education events.
 In order to attract dynamic, informed, and capable presenters, NASIG provides them with fair and reasonable compensation and reimbursement.
 As part of the various NASIG awards, recipients receive reasonable reimbursement and compensation to attend the annual conference.
 NASIG also wishes to compensate fairly the many volunteers who perform vital tasks associated with the conference and continuing education events.
 The Compensation and Reimbursement Policy is designed to assist the Conference Planning, Program Planning, and Continuing Education committees to be consistent and equitable when presenting reimbursement options, while at the same time allowing for the flexibility needed in dealing with exceptional situations.

 Exceptions: Any exception to this policy must be submitted to the NASIG Treasurer for consideration by the Executive Board.

 Compensation: Compensation may be given in the form of waivers from basic continuing education or conference registration fees.
-Basic conference registration does not include lodging in standard conference housing, or optional events (pre-conferences, tours, extra nights, etc.).
+Basic conference registration does not include lodging in standard conference lodging, or optional events (pre-conferences, tours, extra nights, etc.).

 The following compensation and reimbursement is provided: